MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 This was first announced last year at various conferences and then with a detailed timeline earlier in 2019.
 For more information, see [Business Central April 2019 Update and the road ahead](https://community.dynamics.com/business/b/businesscentraldevitpro/posts/business-central-april-2019-release).

 ## Does this impact me if I use Business Central online?
-No, this change **only impacts on-premises** installations because the cloud version of [!INCLUDE[prodshort](includes/prodshort.md)] was already looking forward only and was never enabled to allow connections from the legacy clients.
+No, this change **only impacts on-premises** installations because the cloud version of [!INCLUDE[prodshort](includes/prodshort.md)] was already looking forward only and was never enabled to allow connections from the Windows client.
 For online customers, the modern client continues to be their day-to-day toolset without any change, except for multiple productivity improvements.

 For more information, see [Overview of Dynamics 365 Business Central 2019 release wave 2](/dynamics365-release-plan/2019wave2/dynamics365-business-central/).

 ## Does this impact me if I use Business Central on-premises?
 Yes.
 When you **choose to upgrade** to version 15 of Business Central, you must switch to access [!INCLUDE[prodshort](includes/prodshort.md)] using one of the modern clients.
 The most popular choice on desktop computers is the web-browser client where your browser is pointing to an on-premises web server using a URL, such as this example (not active): https://myserver.mydomain.com/BC150

-## Will the Windows client still be supported in older versions of Dynamics NAV and Business Central?
-Dynamics NAV Client connected to [!INCLUDE[prodshort](includes/prodshort.md)] (also known as the Windows client) is not supported in the current release of [!INCLUDE[prodshort](includes/prodshort.md)], **but remains supported** for the April 2019 release and all earlier versions of [!INCLUDE[prodshort](includes/prodshort.md)] (on premises) and Dynamics NAV, in accordance with the support lifecycle process.

-This means that you can safely continue to use the Windows client on-premises and be supported as long as you are covered by the maintenance plan.
-Please work with you partner to understand the timelines and define the roadmap to move to a newer version at some point.

 ## What if I really want to have an installable component or at least an icon on my desktop?
 You can always add a **browser shortcut** on your desktop or pin the web page with [!INCLUDE[prodshort](includes/prodshort.md)] to your Windows task bar.
 Alternatively, the Business Central **Windows 10 desktop app**, which is available from Microsoft Store, is a great way to access [!INCLUDE[prodshort](includes/prodshort.md)] both on premises and in the cloud.
 To get the app, go to [Microsoft Dynamics 365 Business Central](https://www.microsoft.com/en-gb/p/microsoft-dynamics-365-business-central/9nblggh4ql79?rtc=1&activetab=pivot:overviewtab) in the store.